simeonlin/qute-blog/README.md

 Don't use this approach in productive Environment with scaling.

 ## Start in Dev-Mode
 To get the app running in dev-mode, simply execute:
+(Warning: Special Quarkus-Branch for Renard should be builded according https://github.com/quarkiverse/quarkus-renarde)

     ./mvnw quarkus:dev

 http://localhost:8080

-# How to use Tailwind CSS in a Quarkus-Renarde Project
+## How to use Tailwind CSS in a Quarkus-Renarde Project

 Install the Tailwind CLI over npm and execute a `init` according https://tailwindcss.com/docs/installation.
 Create a main-CSS file for example in `/src/main/resources/style.css` with the Tailwind directives and the style-definitions you like.